weaveworks/weave/site/systemd.md

 then you should follow the instructions below.
 These instructions apply to CentOS and RHEL as of 7.0.
 On Fedora 21, there is no need to do this.

-Once installed `weave` in `/usr/local/bin`, you should set it's execution context with commands shown below.
-You will need to have `policycoreutils-python` package installed.
+Once you have installed `weave` in `/usr/local/bin`, set its execution context with commands shown below.
+You will need to have the `policycoreutils-python` package installed.

     sudo semanage fcontext -a -t unconfined_exec_t -f f /usr/local/bin/weave sudo restorecon /usr/local/bin/weave